Peter Collins (music producer): Career

 Collins moved to Nashville in 1985 for the "excellent studios...and superb musicians."
 He produced albums for Rush, who called him "Mister Big" and credited him with giving their sound a commercial edge that broadened their appeal and improved their record sales, first working on Power Windows (1985) and then Hold Your Fire (1987).
 Known at the time as a pop producer, he brought a more heavily synthesised sound to Rush.
 Collins recalled, "I had a British pop sensibility...I was able to bring some pop elements to the music."
 After reluctantly declining to work with the band for their albums Presto and Roll the Bones, he later returned to collaborate with the band for Counterparts and Test for Echo, creating a return to Rush's heavier rock sound.

 Collins had "an unashamedly old-fashioned" approach to recording and insisted that his acts have their material fully rehearsed and ready to record before they went into the studio.
 After a "Spinal Tap moment" when he suggested to a British band in Los Angeles that they run through the songs they would be recording and there was "a stunned silence", he made it a rule to hear the band's material first before agreeing to record them, "however big they might be".

 He preferred the "organic" method of recording live in the studio, rather than piecing tracks together.
 He considered night-time sessions an unnecessary indulgence and worked a nine-hour day to 8pm.

 In 1991, Collins produced Alice Cooper's Hey Stoopid album, which peaked at No. 47 on the Billboard 200 and was the follow-up to the Desmond Child produced Trash album.
 He also produced the Queensrÿche albums Operation: Mindcrime, Empire (No. 7 on the Billboard 200) and Hear in the Now Frontier.

 Personal life and death

-Collins married Debi from Mississippi, who suggested their move to the U.S., and had a son, Alex.
+Collins married Debi from Mississippi, who suggested their move to the US, and had a son, Alex.
 They were later divorced.
 In later life he became a keen salsa dancer and Argentine tango dancer after lessons with Christy Byers from Louisville, Ky and flyer of model aircraft.

 Peter Collins died from pancreatic cancer at his home in Nashville, Tennessee, on 28 June 2024, at the age of 73.